 Release Characteristics

 For various dose forms that can have modified release characteristics, the granularity of description of the modification in the EDQM concepts may not be sufficient for the NTP for e-prescribing.
-For example, for oral solid dosage forms such as tablet and capsule, the EDQM does not differentiate between different release rates .
+For example, for oral solid dosage forms such as tablet and capsule, the EDQM does not differentiate between different release rates as there are no pharmacopoeial standards to support this differentiation.
 There are concepts for “modified release tablet” (tablet with a rate, a place and/or a time of release different from that of a conventional-release tablet and “prolonged release tablet” (a tablet with a slower release of the active substance(s) than that of a conventional-release tablet).

 The following release characteristic types will be used for NTPs: